AprilShade/MKWorld_TimeTrials/Courses/DK_Pass/strategies.md

 Upsides: Skips going around the turn.

 Issues: Slower than using the rail.
-Unfavorable angle after the Pole Trick.
+Unfavorable angle upon landing.

 ---
 ## CONFIRMED, BUT OBSOLETE